Finalrentals

 The Ten Practical Driving Tips for Tourists

-Tip 1: Check the Car Safety Equipment
+Tip 1: Verify the Car Safety Equipment

 Tip 2: Download and Use Offline Maps

 In major cities and on primary motorways, signage is bilingual, featuring both the Cyrillic and Latin alphabets.
 However, as soon as you venture onto secondary or tertiary roads into the countryside, Latin script often disappears.
 If you cannot read Cyrillic, navigating by sight alone becomes incredibly difficult.
-It is highly recommended to use a GPS or a mobile navigation app, but you should also download offline versions of these maps.
-In remote mountain areas, mobile signals can be spotty, and having an offline backup ensures you won't find yourself lost in a village where even the shop signs are illegible to you.
+It is highly recommended to use a GPS or a mobile navigation app, but you should also download offline maps.
+In remote mountain areas, mobile signals can be spotty, and having an offline backup ensures you won't find yourself lost in a village where the signs are illegible to you.

 Tip 3: Adhere to the Local Speed Limit